 Mentoring is an informal partnership, where a more experienced mentor provides guidance and support to a current University of Melbourne student.
 Meetings focus on career planning and how students can make the most of their time at the University.

 (03) 8344 9802

-- Mentor applications will be open in April 2018
+- Mentor applications are open now

 - Participants meet at least 3 times over the course of second semester